Kung Fu Panda Karate

 “Bring a parent” - Beginner classes only - date to be advised

-Each child brings a parent to class and together you train some karate.
+Each child brings a parent to class and both parent and child enjoy doing activities together.

 Please check the calendar to see and confirm all upcoming events.

 Language instruction: Finnish and English

 After three or four weeks have passed, the children will be tested on the basics they have learned and will be awarded the Kung Fu Panda karate badge.
 This then needs to be sewn on the left side of the gi jacket.